 When were Undavalli Caves Excavated?

-It is estimated Undavalli Caves were excavated sometime in 4-5th CE during the reign of King Vishnukundi.
+It is estimated that these caves were excavated sometime in 4-5th CE during the reign of King Vishnukundi.
 They were under royal patronage till about 16th CE after which they lie unused.
 Now, of course, they are a part of ASI assets and a national heritage.

 Monolithic Undavalli Caves